pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 (error) NOPROTO unsupported protocol version
 ```

-Adding support for the `HELLO` command and both protocols, RESP v2 and RESP3 might be added later on but it's not currently on the initial roadmap of this online book.
+Support for the `HELLO` command and RESP3 might be added later on but it's not currently on the roadmap of this online book.

-### Back to RESP v2
+## Back to RESP v2

-The [official specification][redis-spec] goes into details about the protocol and is still reasonably short and approachable, so feel free to read it, but here are the main elements that will drive the changes to our `RedisServer` class:
+The [official specification][resp-spec] goes into details about the protocol and is still reasonably short and approachable, so feel free to read it, but here are the main elements that will drive the changes to our `RedisServer` class:

-#### Inline Protocol

-Redis also supports a convenient inline mode
+### Pipelining

+RESP clients can send multiple requests at once and the RESP server will write multiple responses back, this is called [pipelining][redis-pipelining].
+The only constraint is that commands must be processed in the same ordered they were received, so that clients can associate the responses back to each request.

+### Pub/Sub

+The semantics of RESP are different when a client subscribes to a topic using the `SUB` command.
+We have not yet implemented the `PUB` & `SUB` command and will therefore ignore their implications for now.

-#### The 5 data types
+### The 5 data types

 RESP v2 defines five data types: